httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Section 8.2.
 While server push seems like a natural fit for many common application semantics (e.g., "fanout" and publish/subscribe), a few caveats should be noted:

 * Server push is hop-by-hop; that is, it is not automatically forwarded by intermediaries.
-As a result, it might not work easily (or at all) with proxies, reverse proxies and Content Delivery Networks.
+As a result, it might not work easily (or at all) with proxies, reverse proxies, and Content Delivery Networks.

 * Server push can have negative performance impact on HTTP when used incorrectly; in particular, if there is contention with resources that have actually been requested by the client.